gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   - The use of the dynamic model will enable the successful ordering of the units.

-  The programmer has two options:
+  You have two options:

-  - Determine the units involved in the invocation using the detailed invocation information, and add compiler switch :switch:`-gnatE` to the compilation arguments of selected files only.
+  - Determine the units involved in the invocation using the detailed invocation information and add compiler switch :switch:`-gnatE` to the compilation arguments of those units only.
 This approach will yield safer elaboration orders compared to the other option because it will minimize the opportunities presented to the dynamic model for ignoring invocations.

-  - Add compiler switch :switch:`-gnatE` to the general compilation arguments.
+  - Add compiler switch :switch:`-gnatE` to the global compilation arguments.

 * Use of detailed invocation information